OUIsolutions/TreinAI/docs/json_model_config.md

 ### Json Model Config

-every time you call any action of the cli,it access the config json the **config json** its a json that its encrypted and saved into the user home directory the config json its used to store the models, urls, and keys from the user,and its saved into these
+every time you call any action of the CLI, it accesses the config JSON.
+The **config JSON** is a JSON that is encrypted and saved into the user's home directory.
+The config JSON is used to store the models, URLs, and keys from the user, and it's saved in this format:
-format:

 ```json
 [